igor-93/igor-93.github.io/market-alerts.md

 layout: default
 ---

-# Market Alerts
+# Market Event Notification Tool

-I've recently built the Market Alerts tool because I wanted to track few tickers without the need to check them up regualry.
+I've recently built the Market Event Notification Tool because I wanted to track few tickers without the need to check them up manually on daily or intra-daily basis.

 So I bought a Raspberry Pi and wrote a bit of code that notifies my via email when something interesting happens.